tanaikech/ggsrun/help/README.md

 <a name="Appendix"></a>
 # Appendix
 ## A1.
 Scopes
-As the default, 6 scopes are set as follows.
+As the default, 7 scopes are set in ggsrun as follows.

 - https://www.googleapis.com/auth/drive
 - https://www.googleapis.com/auth/drive.file